Employer of Record

 Mercans’ Scope of Services

 Mercans is your dedicated Employer of Record in the UAE, offering an extensive array of services to support your employment journey in the country.
 Our comprehensive scope of services covers all facets of your UAE employment process.
-From meticulously preparing your Ministry of Labor Offer Letter to managing the intricate work permit acquisition and entry permit procurement procedures, we provide expert guidance, ensuring a seamless entry into the UAE job market.
+From meticulously preparing your job offer and employment documentation to managing the intricate work permit and residence visa procedures, we provide expert guidance, ensuring a seamless entry into the UAE job market.

 EOR Solutions in the United Arab Emirates (UAE)